Coronach, Saskatchewan

 Project Lead: Jan Smith, Palliser Regional Library

+The Poplar Valley Mine and SaskPower’s Coronach Power Plant was to close over three years and 300 employees would be out of work.
 Most of the workers had never worked anywhere else and had been out of the job market for so long they did not even know where to start.
-What made this project unique is that the aim was to proactively address the post-closure retraining and job-hunting issue by creating a service that will, over the next six years, effectively mitigate not only the displaced workers experiences but their families’ experiences as well.
-The project used the skills and resources developed during COVID-19 to deliver these courses.
+This project aimed to proactively address the post-closure retraining and job-hunting issue by creating a service that would effectively mitigate not only the displaced workers’ experiences but their families’ experiences as well.

 Back to Beta-Test Projects